h2oai/h2o-3/h2o-docs/src/product/flow.rst

 	**Note**: This option requires a loss function other than CrossEntropy.
 If this option is enabled, **use_all_factor_levels**  must be enabled.

 -  **col_sample_rate_per_tree**: (XGBoost) Specify the column subsampling rate per tree.

+-  **monotone_constraints**: (XGBoost) A mapping representing `monotonic constraints <https://xiaoxiaowang87.github.io/monotonicity_constraint/>`__.
+Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
+Note that constraints can only be defined for numerical columns.

 -  **score_tree_interval**: (XGBoost) Score the model after every so many trees.